tezos-checker/checker/docs/liquidation-auction.md

-NOTE: *Per-burrow liquidation_slices* We need to have access to the liquidation slices for a specific burrow; so slices for a burrow form a doubly-linked list, each burrow storing a pair of pointers called `liqudation_slices`, pointing to the first and the last liquidation slice of that burrow (if they exist).
+NOTE: *Per-burrow liquidation_slices* We need to have access to the liquidation slices for a specific burrow; so slices for a burrow form a doubly-linked list, each burrow storing a pair of pointers called `liquidation_slices`, pointing to the first and the last liquidation slice of that burrow (if they exist).

 See <./avl_diagram.drawio> file for an illustration.